 Last but not least, you’ll want to consider value as well.
 Review the value you’d gain from the OVP you select versus the cost you’ll pay for it.
 These things will help you choose a live streaming host.

 Once you’ve signed up for YouTube Live, streaming is fairly straightforward.
-“Stream Now” let’s you stream directly from a webcam or other camera connected directly to your computer.
-“Events” can be pre-scheduled, and also allows you to use higher-quality cameras connected to a live encoder.
-Events also enable advanced features like back-up streams and inviting attendees to view your stream in advance.
+Can can stream directly from a webcam or other camera connected directly to your computer.
+“Events” can also be pre-scheduled, allowing you to use higher-quality cameras connected to a live encoder.
+A few advanced features like back-up streams are available.

 YouTube Live has a number of advantages.
 For one, its videos have a major advantage in search results.
 After all, YouTube is a Google company.
 Accordingly, search and SEO around YouTube Live streams are excellent.